Brad Knighton

 Bradley Burton Knighton (born February 6, 1985) is an American former professional soccer player.
+He is currently the Goalkeeper coach for Revolution II.

 College and amateur soccer

-Knighton played four years of college soccer at UNC-Wilmington as well as for Indiana Invaders in the USL Premier Development League.
+Knighton played four years of college soccer at UNC-Wilmington.
+During his time with Wilmington he would be named a two-time All-State selection and two-time All-CAA pick, including First-Team during his senior year in 2006.
+He was named to the NSCAA/Adidas All-Region team following an outstanding final season with the Seahawks.
+He would also play for the Indiana Invaders in the USL Premier Development League.

 Professional career

 Undrafted by Major League Soccer, he attended a New England Revolution tryout in early 2007 and was good enough to be invited on trial for the preseason.
 He impressed during the trial in Bermuda, winning a spot as the Revolution's third-choice keeper and a developmental contract with the club.
 The signing made him the first soccer player from UNC-Wilmington to be on a MLS roster.